RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 .. figure:: Figures/linearprobing2.png
    :align: center

-   Figure 10: Collision Resolution Using “Plus 3”
+   Figure 10: Collision Resolution Using a Plus 3 Probe

 The general name for this process of looking for another slot after a collision is **rehashing**.
 With simple linear probing, the rehash function is :math:`new\_hash = rehash(old\_hash)` where :math:`rehash(pos) = (pos + 1) \% size`.
-The “plus 3” rehash can be defined as :math:`rehash(pos) = (pos + 3) \% size`.
+The plus 3 rehash can be defined as :math:`rehash(pos) = (pos + 3) \% size`.
 In general, :math:`rehash(pos) = (pos + skip) \% size`.
-It is important to note that the size of the “skip” must be such that all the slots in the table will eventually be visited.
+It is important to note that the size of the skip must be such that all the slots in the table will eventually be visited.
 Otherwise, part of the table will be unused.
 To ensure this, it is often suggested that the table size be a prime number.
 This is the reason we have been using 11 in our examples.

 A variation of the linear probing idea is called **quadratic probing**.
-Instead of using a constant “skip” value, we use a rehash function that increments the hash value by 1, 3, 5, 7, 9, and so on.
+Instead of using a constant skip value, we use a rehash function that increments the hash value by 1, 3, 5, 7, 9, and so on.
 This means that if the first hash value is :math:`h`, the successive values are :math:`h + 1`, :math:`h + 4`, :math:`h + 9`, :math:`h + 16`, and so on.
 In general, the :math:`i` will be :math:`i ^ {2}` and :math:`rehash(pos) = (h + i ^ {2}) \% size`.
 In other words,